» Need Electrical Help? Get a Quick Reply! Ask the Electrician

 Lamp sockets will not need to be replaced when converting a light fixture from T12 lamps to T8 lamps because the pins have the same configuration.

-- Fluorescent Light Color Options
+- LED and Fluorescent Light Color Options

 You may select from a few lighting color options for your application or environment, however here are the most common color of fluorescent lights: